If that is the case, you are now thinking of diseases that probably cause the most deaths today , even though they are preventable.

 This type of inflammation is rarely detected.
 Doctors usually treat individual organs in a highly specialized way and look for the cause of diseases and their treatment.

-There simply is no specialist for systemic disorders.
+There is simply no specialist for systemic disorders .

 An intolerance to the cereal protein gluten can cause inflammation.
 The antibodies formed against it cause damage, since the body's own structures similar to gluten are also victims of an immune attack.

-Another example: LDL cholesterol.
+Another example: LDL cholesterol .
 In the worst case, the "bad" cholesterol can accumulate in the arteries if there is a large excess.
 Over time, the blood vessels constrict as a result.

-If a relatively large cholesterol plaque forms, the immune system perceives it as a foreign body and attacks it.
+When a relatively large cholesterol plaque forms, the immune system perceives it as a foreign body and attacks it.
 The accumulation is destabilized and the plaque may migrate until it gets stuck.
 Which might cause a stroke.

 Chronic inflammation causes long-term damage to the body over a longer period of time.